 - How Different Search Engines Treat Nofollow

-- How to identify Nofollow link
+- How to identify the Nofollow links

 - Why Nofollow Attribute Need to Introduce